garikoitz/RTP-preproc/README.md

 7. Reverse phase encoded diffusion "nifti"
 8. Reverse phase encoded diffusion vectors "bvec"
 9. Reverse phase encoded diffusion values "bval"

-### Workflow

-A picture and description of the workflow

-Description of workflow

-1. Upload file to container
-1. Select file as input to gear

 ## FAQ